The 3 Best Stretches for Cricket

 - Allow an adequate cool-down period after training and competition.

 - Strength training and improved cardiovascular fitness will help to build resistance to injury.

 - Good flexibility training will reduce injuries from tight and inflexible muscles.

 - Attention to proper throwing and batting technique and form will help to reduce both overuse and acute injuries.

 - Attention to field conditions is critical.
 Wet, uneven or obstructed playing surfaces pose considerable risk of injury.

 - As summer athletes, cricket player are at risk for heat related injuries including dehydration, heat exhaustion, heat stroke and skin cancer.
 Players should maintain proper hydration and use sunscreen to protect the skin from damaging ultraviolet rays.

-- In-fielders and batsmen should always wear properly-fitting helmets (including visor).
+- In-fielders and batsmen should always wear properly-fitting pads and helmets (including visor).
 Such protection is critical to prevent injuries to the eyes or face.

 - Proper footwear helps protect the feet from injury, should they be struck by the ball.